 Our high standards have led to our data being used by dozens of academics in over 100 published academic papers, including several authored by OpenSignal directly.
 For example, our data has been used to correlate telecom infrastructure against economic development in Boston neighborhoods, to show the variations in performance for different device models and to explore the links between rain and cellular availability.

 OpenSignal testing is based on both user-initiated tests and background automated testing.
 While both types of tests can be useful, user-initiated measurements can be impacted when users choose to run them whereas background tests can be run at regular intervals throughout the day, allowing the app to capture a much broader range of network measurements throughout any given time period.
 By combining user-initiated and background testing we are able to accurately reproduce the complete user experience and remove the impact of relying solely on user-initiated speed tests.

 We record data on speed, reliability, and our own metric, availability, which looks at the proportion of time users have a network connection.
 As we measure only where and when the user is using their phone, the availability metric determines whether the network is ‘doing its job’ by providing a connection where it’s needed most.
 Looking at availability adds a key element of network assessment, time, that is not covered by more traditional metrics such as population and geographic coverage.
 Also, measuring every aspect of network performance gives us much more insight into consumer experience including, for example, the proportion of time people use Wifi and how that impacts their experience.

-With over 15 million downloads and a high app store rating, the OpenSignal app is the world's most popular network measuring app.
-We've also launched a companion app called WifiMapper that provides users with access to millions of free Wifi locations in any country in the world.
+With over 20 million downloads and a high app store rating, the OpenSignal app is the world’s most popular network measuring app.
+We’ve also launched a companion app called Meteor that shows users what their speeds mean in simple terms.